 Credit: hajotthu / CC BY

 Were the individuals responsible for past crimes punished?
 Was the governing elite replaced?
 Were the victims of the dictatorship legally rehabilitated and financially compensated?
 Have sites or rituals of public commemoration been established?
 And how is the dictatorship addressed in schools and museums, in art, film and literature?
-These are some of the questions the project strives to answer.
+These are some of the questions the project strived to answer.

-The aim of the project is to develop recommendations for action that can serve as points of reference for the states in question, as well as for German development policy.
+The aim of the project was to develop recommendations for action that can serve as points of reference for the states in question, as well as for German development policy.
 Which instruments for dealing with the past have proven useful in strengthening democratic structures?
 What shape must transitional justice take to ensure that political and social conflicts be handled peacefully in the future?

 Project Management: Prof. Peter Hoeres, University of Würzburg